dyka3773/Beam-3rd-Gen-Project/README.md

 - [ ] We should download the libraries that are called through CDNs (Bootstrap/jQuery)
 - [X] Create pages for the Test plans
 - [ ] Create page for the Uplink
+- [X] Add a button that deletes the data on the rocket-side
 - [ ] Generate the CSV file with fake data but in real time with the proper format